 We caught up with Luke, a Computer Science student at the University of Cardiff who is currently doing a year in industry before returning to University to finish his degree.
-We asked him about why he chose Computer Science, what he hopes to do with it, and the future of Computer Science.
+We asked him what it’s like to be a Computer Science student and his hopes for the future.

 Tell us a little about yourself